Ann Marie Burr's house

 Ann Marie Burr

-The photograph on the left was taken on her First Holy Communion.
+The photograph on the left was taken on the day of her First Holy Communion.

-When she disappeared, she was wearing a blue flowered, ankle-length night gown.
-She also had a silver identification bracelet, which had her name, address, and phone number on it.
+When she disappeared, she was wearing a blue-flowered, ankle-length night gown.
+She had a silver identification bracelet that had her name, address, and phone number on it.

 She was also wearing a small chain that contained two religious medals.